avitman/firearc/README.md

 + Daily at 08:00 UTC.
 + Monthly - First monday each month at 08:00 UTC.

 Slack alerts on:
++ Raw freshness - table wasn’t updated in the past day.
 + Failed DAGs.
-+ Table wasn’t updated in the past day.